Waltonchain (WTC) One Day Trading Volume Tops $36.82

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-WTC is a token.
-Its genesis date was July 21st, 2017.
-Waltonchain’s total supply is 89,796,787 tokens.
+Waltonchain is a token.
+It was first traded on July 21st, 2017.
+Waltonchain’s total supply is 89,804,264 tokens.
+Waltonchain’s official website is www.waltonchain.org.
+Waltonchain’s official Twitter account is @waltonchain and its Facebook page is accessible here.
 The Reddit community for Waltonchain is https://reddit.com/r/waltonchain.
-Waltonchain’s official Twitter account is @waltonchain and its Facebook page is accessible here.
-The official website for Waltonchain is www.waltonchain.org.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Waltonchain directly using U.S. dollars.
-Investors seeking to acquire Waltonchain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Waltonchain using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Waltonchain directly using U.S. dollars.
+Investors seeking to trade Waltonchain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Waltonchain using one of the aforementioned exchanges.

 Receive News & Updates for Waltonchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Waltonchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.